 Does MBC Actually Work?

-Dr. Sharma believes so, but to answer this question, a tool called the Behavior And Symptoms Identification Scale (BASIS-24®) was formulated and came into common use.
+Author Dr. Sharma believes so, but to answer this question, a tool called the Behavior And Symptoms Identification Scale (BASIS-24®) was formulated and came into common use.
 Its purpose is to get snapshots or definite indicators if the treatment program leads to the improvement or deterioration of a given case.
 When administering BASIS-24®, it comprises 24 questions posed on patients before and after their residential treatment.